ashleychontos/pySYD/docs/quickstart.rst

 -----

-When running ``pySYD`` from command line, you will like use something similar to the following
+When running ``pySYD`` from command line, you will likely use something similar to the following
 statement:

 .. code-block::